tharunerd/one-hundred-days-of-python/day_32/readme.md

   ├── letter\_2.txt
   └── letter\_3.txt

-due to personal info added in my .csv file I have added it to .gitignore along with my .env file which conatins my email and its passowrd
+due to personal info added in my .csv file I have added it to .gitignore along with my .env file which conatins my email and its password
 ````

 ---